dangkhoipham/DancingQueen/README.md

 # How to apply CI/CD to AWS Kubernetes
 #### This is the demo how to build and apply an web nodejs application to AWS Kubernetes cluster using CodeCommit, CodeBuilt and CodePipeline
 ## Create AWS EKS using eksctl
-### I would like to use eksctl to create AWS EKS for the demo, but you feel free to create it using any tool you'd like, for ex: kops, kubeadm, Terraform, CloudFormation
-#### You need to have bastion host or laptop with docker, kubectl and AWS CLI installed.
+##### I would like to use eksctl to create AWS EKS for the demo, but you feel free to create it using any tool you'd like, for ex: kops, kubeadm, Terraform, CloudFormation.
+You need to have bastion host or laptop with docker, kubectl and AWS CLI installed.
 1. Input AWS credentials
 ```aws configure```
 ##### Input Access Key ID, Access Key secret, region and json type